 - Cover the incision with plastic wrap before showering for the first week.

-Your child should not soak in a bathtub or hot tub or go swimming until your doctor says it is ok.
+Your child should not soak in a bathtub or hot tub or go swimming until your surgeon says it is OK.

 Most people live a normal active life without a spleen, but there is always a risk of getting an infection.
 This is because the spleen is part of the body's immune system, helping fight certain infections.

 Your child will be more likely to get infections without a spleen:

 - Risk of infection is highest in the first 2 years after surgery, or until your child is 5 or 6 years old.

 - Always tell your child's provider if your child has a fever, sore throat, headache, belly pain, or diarrhea, or an injury that breaks the skin.
 Most of the time, problems like these will not be serious.
 But, sometimes they can lead to major infections.

 For the first week after surgery, check your child's temperature every day.